kodecocodes/c-sharp-style-guide/README.markdown

 ## Smiley Face

-Smiley faces are a very prominent style feature of the raywenderlich.com site!
+Smiley faces are prominent style feature of the kodeco.com site!
-It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
+It's important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
 The closing square bracket ] is used because it represents the largest smile able to be captured using ASCII art.
 A closing parenthesis ("**:)**") creates a half-hearted smile, and thus is not preferred.

 **AVOID**: